twigkit/tempo/README.markdown

 Tempo 3.0 is currently approximately *60x faster* than 2.0.
 It recursively processes and caches templates in a single pass on prepare and efficiently renders data.
 The aim is to be *as fast as possible* whilst staying true to the methodology of semantically oriented templates that minimise the use of lower-level type code expressions.

 1. ### Size
 The current working prototype is only *1.5kb*.
-The core should remain lean with additional features such as filter, tags, and partials should be pluggable.
+The core should remain lean with additional features such as filter, tags, and partials available as optional plugins.

 1. ### Test coverage
 Since this is a clean start but with a clear direction before progressing on features each function and subcomponent should have full test coverage.